“They’ve owed us $150,000 since last year,” an account manager told me one morning over coffee.

 Later I’d find out that late payment, deliberate or not, is fairly common in the agency world.
 Past research has shown that 62% of invoices take 60 days or more to be paid.
 Unless you’re willing to suffer through a long and expensive legal process to get what you own.
 Your best bet is to work with your clients to prevent late payment from happening.

 Here are 10 ways the best agencies maintain cash flow by getting clients to pay their bills in a timely manner.

 1. Maintain great client relationships

 You know who will want to pay you on time?
 A client that feels like more than just a revenue stream.

-Maintain a friendly relationship with your customer and every so often, let them know they're valued.
+Maintain a friendly relationship with your customer and every so often.
 Feature them in your content, go out of your way to solve a problem for them, or offer a one-time bonus service to show them that they’re not just another client.

 Never forget that people like feeling special, which is why we’re suckers for “exclusive offers,” and why our brains light up when we’re addressed by name.
 Consider this fun little study shared by psychologist Robert Cialdini at a talk titled “Words That Matter.”

 The experiment took place at a restaurant.
 In it, a waitress was trained to visit a table under a number of different conditions.

 - Condition 1: The waitress came at the end of the meal and said “Thank you very much,” handed the patrons the bill, and let them choose one candy each from a basket.
 In this condition, tips went up by 3.3% compared to the control group in which no sweets were offered.

 - Condition 2: The waitress visited the table at the end of the meal and allowed diners to choose two candies from the basket.
 Caught off-guard by the waiter’s generosity, patrons tipped 14.1% higher than they did in the control group.